 This brings me to my final point for this post: there is still hope.
 Environmentalists, horticulturalists, botanists, ecologists, designers, and self-proclaimed plant nerds may find it easy to look at the landscape of Illinois and be overwhelmed with the loss our environment has endured.
 Illinois has one-tenth of one percent of original prairie remaining and what’s left of our forests face the ever-increasing threat of invasive species, not to mention the wetlands, marshes, savannas and other ecosystems that we’ve lost.
 We must do what we can to protect, preserve and expand natural systems through policy, education, outreach and implementation.

 Our native landscape is resilient.
-Henry once described a species of clover long-thought to be extinct.
-Running Buffalo Clover was never a plant he had documented or observed in his many decades of stewarding the Conservation Area.
+Henry once described a species of clover long-thought to be extirpated from the area.
+It was never one he had documented or observed in his many decades of stewarding the Conservation Area.
 That is until a recent prescribed burn led to the germination of seed that had likely been dormant for more than 50 years!
 After all that time, those tiny seeds remained viable.
 They found a way, but only after one amazing human being intervened and gave value to the little things that surrounded him.
 Let’s be like Henry.
 The world needs us.

 For more about Henry Eilers’ life, work, and achievements: https://sites.google.com/a/asu.edu/henry-eilers/home